boyko11/ML-Notes/ML.md

 * RBF's local approximations are not specifically targeted to the query point, because it is an eager algo => it is still a global and eager algo
 * Eager algos are more restrictive because they must commit to a signle hypothesis that covers the entire instance space
 * Even local approximation eager methods such as RBF, do not allow for customization to unseen query instances

+* Preference bias - the thing that encompasses our belief about what makes a good hypothesis
+* KNN preference bias
+	* Near Points are similar
+	* Smoothness - averaging
+	* All Features matter equally

+* Curse of dimensionality
+* As the number of features or dimensions grows, the amount of data we need to generalize accurately grows exponentially
+* If you want your neighborhood to be small, you'd have to fill it up with data x's between 1 and 10 - 10; x1 and x2 between 1 and 10 - 10^2, 3D - 10^3 - exponential growth
+* You are better of giving it more data, than giving it more dimensions
+* Free Lunch Theorem: An learning algo that you create, is going to have the property that if you average over all the possible instances, it is not doing any better than random
+* A practical way of thinking about this is: If I don't know anything about the data that I need to learn over, it doesn't matter what I do, because there are all kinds of possible data sets
+* However, if I have the domain knowledge, I can use that to choose the best learning algorithm

 ## Boosting